BMW motorcycle dictionary, lexicon, vocabulary, idioms, terms and slang

 Dual shock; Relating to the older models that had a shock absorber on each side of the BMW.
 In 1981 BMW came out with the first single shock R80GS.

 dwell; Relating to the amount of time that points are closed in the older battery coil ignition system.
-Don’t waste your time measuring it, as it is Not needed for BMW.
+Don’t waste your time measuring it, as it is not needed for a BMW twin.

 E-clip; An E shaped clip fastener.
 Used in a few places on a BMW motorcycle.